Youssef-ben/video-converter/README.md

 ## Run the application
 yarn run-dev

-or

-make run

 ## Build the application
 yarn build

 ## Package the application
-yarn pack-win-electron
+yarn pack-win-electron or make pack-win

 ## Lint the project
 yarn lint-fix